zseymour/boardgamegeek/README.rst

 requests-cache_ is used for locally caching replies in order to reduce the amount of requests sent to the server.

 .. warning::
-    At the moment, the cache is enabled by default and it's configured to save data in an Sqlite database in the current directory.
+    At the moment, the cache is enabled by default and it's configured to use a memory cache only.

 Quick Install
 =============